 - 2.2.1 The licensing authority will only generally issue a licence in respect of a hackney carriage if: - It is fit for its purpose, safe and comfortable for its users and any members of the public; - It is less than 10 years old at the time of the application.
 The age of the vehicle shall be taken from the date of first registration shown on the vehicle registration document (V5C).
-This specification will take effect in relation to any grant or renewal application received on or after 1st January 2017.
-The age restriction will be disapplied if the vehicle is capable of carrying passengers in wheelchairs. - It has at least four doors for the use of persons conveyed in the vehicle and a separate means of ingress and egress for the driver (in the case of a hatchback type saloon, the hatch will not be considered or counted as a door for means of entry or egress); - The front windscreen allows at least 75% of light through and the front side windows allow at least 70% of light through 10; - It has nearside and offside exterior rear view mirrors; - A spare wheel conforming to legal requirements has been provided and properly fitted in the vehicle along with a jack and wheelbrace, unless this requirement has been specifically disapplied by an authorised officer in instances where a manufacturer's alternative is provided; - It is equipped with a minimum of four road wheels fitted with manufacturers' recommended size tyres; - It has a clean and smart appearance, both externally and internally; - It is right hand drive;
+The age restriction will be disapplied in respect of vehicles designated as wheelchair accessible vehicles for the purposes of paragraph 2.28; - It has at least four doors for the use of persons conveyed in the vehicle and a separate means of ingress and egress for the driver (in the case of a hatchback type saloon, the hatch will not be considered or counted as a door for means of entry or egress); - The front windscreen allows at least 75% of light through and the front side windows allow at least 70% of light through 10; - It has nearside and offside exterior rear view mirrors; - A spare wheel conforming to legal requirements has been provided and properly fitted in the vehicle along with a jack and wheelbrace, unless this requirement has been specifically disapplied by an authorised officer in instances where a manufacturer's alternative is provided; - It is equipped with a minimum of four road wheels fitted with manufacturers' recommended size tyres; - It has a clean and smart appearance, both externally and internally; - It is right hand drive; - It has a permanent roof which is watertight standard sunroof allowed (i.e. sunroof fitted when new by manufacturer);

-8 Paragraph 3 of Schedule 7 to the Transport Act 1985
+Paragraph 3 of Schedule 7 to the Transport Act 1985

-6 Paragraph 7 of Schedule 1 to the Transport Act 1985
+&lt;sup>6 Paragraph 7 of Schedule 1 to the Transport Act 1985

-7 Yates v Gates [1970] 1 All ER 754
+&lt;sup>7 Yates v Gates [1970] 1 All ER 754

-9 R (on the application of Newcastle City Council) v Berwick-upon-Tweed Borough Council [2008] EWHC 2369 (Admin)
+&lt;sup>9 R (on the application of Newcastle City Council) v Berwick-upon-Tweed Borough Council [2008] EWHC 2369 (Admin)

-10 Regulation 32(10) of the Road Vehicles (Construction and Use) Regulations 1986
+&lt;sup>10 Regulation 32(10) of the Road Vehicles (Construction and Use) Regulations 1986

-- It has a permanent roof which is watertight standard sunroof allowed (i.e. sunroof fitted when new by manufacturer); - It has seating arrangements in accordance with manufacturer's specification and current Construction and Use Regulations applicable to the vehicle; - It has rear seat belts (irrespective of age); - It has a separate locking luggage area (i.e. boot) or in the case of an estate vehicle, a permanent grille, luggage bar(s) or manufacturer's recommended device fitted sufficiently to prevent luggage carried in the rear compartment from coming into contact with persons using the rear seat; - It has means for carrying luggage sufficient for the number of passengers for which the vehicle is licensed to carry (if seats are located within the luggage space, the vehicle may be licensed to carry a lower number of passengers in order to comply with the luggage space requirement); and - There are sufficient means by which a passenger can communicate with the driver.
+- It has seating arrangements in accordance with manufacturer's specification and current Construction and Use Regulations unless the modification has been approved via the Voluntary Individual Vehicle Approval (IVA) scheme; - It has rear seat belts (irrespective of age); - It has a separate locking luggage area or in the case of an estate vehicle, a permanent grille, luggage bar(s) or manufacturer's recommended device fitted sufficiently to prevent luggage carried in the rear compartment from coming into contact with persons using the rear seat; - It has means for carrying luggage sufficient for the number of passengers for which the vehicle is licensed to carry (if seats are located within the luggage space, the vehicle may be licensed to carry a lower number of passengers in order to comply with the luggage space requirement); and - There are sufficient means by which a passenger can communicate with the driver.